 - Remove any overhanging tree branches, take out shrubs over one metre high next to or below windows, keep grass short and clean up other debris near your home that could easily catch fire.

-- Make sure your property is accessible for emergency vehicles and has a water supply for firefighting.
-If you have a full rainwater tank near your home, ensure it is accessible.
+It is also important to make sure your property is accessible for emergency vehicles and has a water supply for firefighting.
+If you have a rainwater tank near your home, ensure it is accessible.

 - For current bushfire incidents and warnings, visit VicEmergency.